-Driving Down Hill - Before driving down a steep hill you need to determine if it is too steep for a safe descent.
+• Driving Down Hill - Before driving down a steep hill you need to determine if it is too steep for a safe descent.
 What is the surface traction?
 Is the grade too steep to maintain a slow controlled descent?
 Are there obstacles?
 Is it a straight descent?
 Is there plenty of distance at the base of the hill to regain control if the vehicle descends to fast?
 If you feel confident in your ability to proceed then make sure you are in 4L (Low) with the transmission in 1st gear (manually select 1st gear on automatic transmissions) and proceed with caution.
-Allow engine braking to control the descent and apply your brakes if necessary, but do not allow the tires to lock.
+Allow engine braking to control the descent and apply your brakes if necessary, but do not allow the tires to lock more weight on the down hill wheels, which increases the possibilities of a down hill slide or roll over.
+Make sure the surface has good traction with firm and stable soils.
+If possible transverse the incline at an angle heading slightly up or down.